Hypergeometric Functions over Finite Fields: Introduction

-This monograph is an extension of our previous attempts along this line of a hybrid approach using both finite field and Galois methods.
-In \cite{WIN3a}, the authors study Jacobian varieties arising from generalized Legendre curves.
+This monograph is an extension of our previous hybrid approach using both finite field and Galois methods.
+In \cite{WIN3a}, Deines et al. study Jacobian varieties arising from generalized Legendre curves.
 In \cite{WIN3b}, the authors use finite field hypergeometric evaluation formulas to compute the local zeta functions of some higher dimensional hypergeometric varieties.
+In \cite{FST} the authors consider the Appell-Lauricella hypergeometric functions over finite fields while in the more recent paper \cite{LLT2} the authors obtain a Whipple $_7F_6(1)$ formula over finite fields and use it to construct decomposable Galois representations.
 This information allows us to explain the geometry behind several supercongruences satisfied by the corresponding truncated hypergeometric functions.
-We prove these supercongruences using a method in \cite{Long-Ramakrishna} which is based on the local analytic properties of the $p$-adic Gamma functions.
-The approaches to supercongruences involve tools such as hypergeometric functions over finite fields as in \cite{AO, Osburn-S}, or the Wiff-Zeilberger method as in \cite{OZ, Zudilin}.
+These supercongruences were proved using a method in \cite{Long-Ramakrishna} by Long and Ramakrishna which is based on the local analytic properties of the $p$-adic Gamma functions.
+The approaches to supercongruences involve tools such as hypergeometric functions over finite fields as in \cite{AO} by Ahlgren and Ono and \cite{Osburn-S} by Osburn and Schneider, \cite{LTYZ} by Long, Tu, Yui and Zudilin, \cite{Long18} by Long, or the Wiff-Zeilberger method as in \cite{Zudilin} by Zudilin and \cite{OZ} by Osburn and Zudilin.

-\section{Preliminaries for the complex and finite field settings}
+\section{Preliminaries for the Complex and Finite Field Settings}

 In this section, we describe the foundation for the finite field analogue of the hypergeometric function.
 To do so, we first recall preliminaries from the classical setting.
 For more details on the classical setting see \cite{AAR, Bailey, Slater}, and see \cite{Berndt-Evans-Williams,Evans86,Evans91,Greene} for the finite field setup.